Assembling Picade Max (2/4)

 Next job is to attach the LCD display panel to the sides of the cabinet.
 You'll need:

-Double check that you're using the shorter M3 12mm screws here, if you use the longer ones it could damage the display.
+Double check that you're using the shorter M3 10mm screws here, if you use the longer ones it could damage the display.
+They can be found in bag 6.

 First peel off the protective covering from the front of the screen.